Introducing Neuron AI – Create full featured AI Agents in PHP

 Why I decided to make it open source

-The journey I would like to explore is inspired by LangChain, LLamaIndex, and others, giving people the power to create Agentic entities into PHP applications, with a complete open source toolkit.
+The journey I would like to explore is inspired by LangChain, LLamaIndex, and others, giving people the power to create agentic applications natively in PHP, with a complete open source toolkit.
 And provide support and long term visibility thanks to the professional monitoring and debugging service powered by Inspector.dev

-At the same time I believe it can really help PHP developers “jump into the AI bus” with stronger foundations.
+At the same time I believe it can really help PHP developers “jump into the AI story” with stronger foundations.

 It seemed to me a clear opportunity.
-I hope it can get you the answers you are looking for to continue to build great software with your preferred programming language.
+I hope it can get you the answers you are looking for to continue to build great software with the programming language you know and love.

 Here is a how the project is organized: